-Unique Identifier 221-222
+Unique identifier 221-222

 Document Type OCSDTE

 Revision 0

 Review Date July 2015

-Office of the Company Secretary Department
+Office of the C Secretary Dep ompany artment

 The spend against these contracts is of an operational nature.
 Provision has been made in the divisional budgets for FY16 - FY20.